-This example shows how to use the Variable Pulse Delay block from the Mixed Signal Library to create accurate timing models of logic circuits.
+This example shows how to use the Variable Pulse Delay block to create accurate timing models of logic circuits.

 This example is the first of three examples that use a three stage ring oscillator model to explore the range of options for simulating the analog applications of digital circuits.
-The delays in each stage determine the ring oscillator's output frquency, making the accurate modeling of these delays essential to the the simulation of the circuit.
+The delays in each stage determine the ring oscillator's output frequency, making the accurate modeling of these delays essential to the simulation of the circuit.
 This first example shows how to produce digital waveforms with accurate timing by using variable step discrete sampling.

 The second and third examples both show how to produce analog waveforms with accurate shape and timing.
 The Digital Timing Using Fixed Step Sampling example shows how to model the three stage ring oscillator using a combination of fixed step and variable step discrete sample times.
 The Digital Timing Using Solutions to Ordinary Differential Equations shows modelling the three stage ring oscillator using models defined by ordinary differential equations (ODE).
 You should study this example before studying the other two.

-The delays in this model are introduced by the Variable Pulse Delay blocks from the Mixed-Signal Blockset's Utilities library, with the delay defined by a separate input to the block.
+The delays in this model are introduced by the Variable Pulse Delay blocks from the Utilities library of the Mixed-Signal Blockset™, with the delay defined by a separate input to the block.
 The initial output values for the Variable Pulse Delay blocks are set to guarantee oscillation.
-The initial output value for two of the blocks is set to the default value of zero while the initial output for the third block is set to one.
+The initial output values for two of the blocks are kept at the default value of zero while the initial output for the third block is set to one.

 The oscilloscope block bases its rendering on these assumptions.
-You must focus on the samples themselves and understand explicity the assumptions that different sample times make.
+You must focus on the samples themselves and understand explicitly the assumptions that different sample times make.

 The samples displayed on the oscilloscope show a single sample for each logic switching event.
 These samples are generated by the Variable Pulse Delay blocks.
 Every time a Variable Pulse Delay block receives a sample, it generates a new event at a time equal to the sample time plus the value at the delay input port.

 This FIM behavior is typical of most logic blocks; however you should pay special attention to sample time propagation in triggered subsystems such as D flip-flops.
 If the trigger input uses a fixed step discrete sample time, then any input which is not synchronous with that sample time may not be processed correctly.
-The triggered subsystem can be forced to operate in FIM mode by triggering it with a variable step discrete trigger such as would be produced by the Variable Pulse Delay block or the Logic Decision block (also from the Mixed-Signal Blockset's Utilities library).
+The triggered subsystem can be forced to operate in FIM mode by triggering it with a variable step discrete trigger such as would be produced by the Variable Pulse Delay block or the Logic Decision.

 Since the model does not contain any differential equations, the solver is Variable Step Discrete.

-% Load the logic timing model and update the model to display sample times. open_system('LogicTiming'); set_param(gcs,'SimulationCommand','update');
+Load the logic timing model and update the model to display sample times.